1998 Challenge Bell

-The 1997 Challenge Bell was a tennis tournament played on indoor carpet courts at the Club Avantage Multi-Sports in Quebec City in Canada that was part of Tier III of the 1998 WTA Tour.
+The 1997 Challenge Bell was a women's tennis tournament played on indoor carpet courts at the Club Avantage Multi-Sports in Quebec City in Canada that was part of Tier III of the 1998 WTA Tour.
 It was the 6th edition of the Challenge Bell, and was held from October 26 through November 1, 1998.
-Tara Snyder won the singles title.
+Seventh-seeded Tara Snyder won the singles title.